 - How many hours per week do you want to work?

 - What’s the ideal headcount for your business?

 - How much would you like to give to local causes?

 Again defining what success looks like is critical to you reaching your goals.
 Your idea of the outcome you want will be completely different from others.
 That’s great.
 You do you!

 Picking the right ecommerce platform

 From there you want to pick a ecommerce platform that will allow you to reach your goals.
 For small stores, WooCommerce will be fine as it’s quite limited but easy to customize.
 Plus as an add-on to WordPress there’s an unlimited pool of designers to pick from.

 If you’re looking to scale consider Shopify as it’s built for ecommerce brands who aren’t techy but need flexibility.
-If you’re a web designer, Shopify is easy to understand how to programme and make changes to the code.
+If you’re a web designer, Shopify is easy to understand how to program and make changes to the code.

 For those with the budget to hire an in-house ecommerce team and external designers, Magento is a serious option.
-It’s not easy to customise, hence the need for dedicated staff, but does offer a highly flexible CMS that’s built for ecommerce.
+It’s not easy to customize, hence the need for dedicated staff, but does offer a highly flexible CMS that’s built for ecommerce.

 Regardless of your ecommerce platform, your marketing strategy, plan, and budget will need be robust and continually tweaked so you can exceed your goals.